 Glen is available to teach all debate events, public speaking, and general communication courses.

-Later, Martin earned his M.A. at Wake Forest University while coaching and helping to rebuild one of the most successful programs in the USA, including a Kentucky round robin appearance, multiple first-round bids, and elimination appearances at every tournament including the NDT.
+Later, Martin earned his M.A. at Wake Forest University while coaching and helping to rebuild one of the most successful programs in the United States, including a Kentucky round robin appearance, multiple first-round bids, and elimination appearances at every tournament, including the NDT.
 Since then, he has worked with NDT programs at Kansas State and the University of North Texas.
-As a high school coach, Martin’s teams have appeared in late elimination rounds at tournaments such as Montgomery Bell Academy, Emory, Glenbrooks, and multiple Tournament of Chanpions (TOCs).
-Over the last decade he has worked at many of the country’s premier high school camps including Berkeley, Gonzaga, Kansas Michigan, Michigan State, Stanford, and UMKC.
+As a high school coach, Martin’s teams have appeared in late elimination rounds at tournaments such as Montgomery Bell Academy, Emory, Glenbrooks, and multiple Tournament of Champions (TOCs).
+Over the last decade, he has worked at many of the country’s premier high school camps, including Berkeley, Gonzaga, Kansas, Michigan, Michigan State, Stanford, and UMKC.
 He currently coaches skills and argumentation for Fullerton Union High School.

 Martin is available to teach all forms of debate.